zhang-chenxu/LSM-Adapter/README.md

 </div>

+* The training set is available in [BaiduPan](https://pan.baidu.com/s/1dPGRJrzRt1nBDlMdK8LiBQ?pwd=ey8b).
-## * <b>Please note that</b> the training set was collected and labeled by LiVE group of Chongqing University and the test set was provided by Huawei.
-If you need the training set, please feel free to contact us.
+* Please note that</b> the training set was collected and labeled by LiVE group of Chongqing University and the test set was provided by Huawei.

 ## Citation